Icon with an “X”.

 With these tips, you can reduce the no-show rate!

 The no-show rate is one of the most important key figures in event marketing.
-Knowing the no-show rate and aligning the event organization accordingly saves money and prevents food waste.
+Knowing the no-show rate and aligning the event organisation accordingly saves money and prevents food waste.
 A low no-show rate is always a sign of success for events.
 In this article you will find tips for a low no-show rate.

 March 13, 2024